The Analog Blogger

-My cousin recently unearthed a box of our grandmother’s old notebooks.
+This image recently evolved when my cousin discovered a box of our grandmother’s journals in a closet.
 Included in this treasure trove was a fifty-year-old composition book chronicling her daily reading consumption, the consistency of which would put most readers to shame.
 Page after page, book after book, sometimes two in the same day.
-Looking at my own reading pile, the one that’s starting to collect dust, I have to wonder how this gene got snuffed out.
-Or maybe it’s just waiting to emerge (probably not though).
+Looking at my own reading pile, the one that’s starting to collect dust, I can only wonder how this gene got snuffed out.
+(On the other hand, the gene that inspires endless categorizing and chronicling?
+That one I got!)

 Like a theme by an undergraduate.
 Reeks of women’s magazines.
 Based on her actual flying experience.

-Her journal documents the completion of around 500 books (an average of one every three days over five years).
-As if to confirm the estimate, she included a footnote near the end that read, “124 books [in] 1970, only 83 books in 1971…” Leave it to a voracious reader to lament only having read 83 books in a year.
-By comparison, I’ve read seven and it’s already May.
+The 44-page notebook chronicles roughly 500 books, an average of one every three days over five years.
+As if to confirm the estimate, she included a footnote near the end that read, “124 books [in] 1970, only 83 books in 1971…” Leave it to a voracious reader to lament having read 83 books in a year.
+By comparison, I’ve only read seven and it’s already May.

 Perhaps part of her speed could be attributed to her reading choices, which as my dad put it were a bit “indiscriminate.”
 Mostly pulp fiction, westerns and war novels, I identified more with her compulsion to document and categorize than her actual taste in reading.
 But then, the subject matter seemed almost secondary to what I suspect was her real joy, being immersed in a book–any book.